UYSio/plato/README.md

 # Some quick technical thoughts

-**Plato** will be self-hosted.
+**₽lato** will be self-hosted.

 Assets will live on a file-system -- the simplest of databases.
 It is easy to browse with existing tools.
 It is easy to put together with existing tools, e.g. copy, drag-drop, rsync.
 It is easy to back up, e.g. right-click / create archive, or ```cp -R /plato /my/backups```.

 Your assets might live remotely, so a web API with a window into your filesystem will suffice.

-The **Plato** viewer will be web-based.
+The **₽lato** viewer will be web-based.
 As such, **Forms** will be served to humans using HTML.
 Each **Form** can be customised to look a certain way, e.g. photographs at a high resolution front-and-center, with description underneath, possibly with cinema mode.

 Assets will be discoverable.
 This could be path-based, or using some other meta data system.